sjbrown/misc_work/genesis/rules.md

 ### Using Craft or Intensity powers

-As you play an original song, you can use special powers to make things easier or give yourself a boost.
+As you play an original song, you can use the special powers on your character sheet to make things easier or give yourself a boost.

 Unless otherwise specified, Craft or Intensity powers must be used:

  * On your turn
  * Before you place a die into a square

-Each one of these powers can be used **once per gig**.
+Each one of these powers can be used **once per Gig**.
 After using a power, place a marker over that power on your character sheet.

 #### Intensity